 intermediaries, policymakers, academia and other interested stakeholders engaged in social innovation.
 Join us there!
 We are looking forward to discuss the future prospects

 of social innovation and its economic underpinnings with you.
-Further details will be made available shortly.
+Registration is now open!

 August 29, 2016